gabriel-eidelman/ag2-reactnative-template/README.md

-# FastAPI + AG2 Full Stack Template
+# React Native + FastAPI + AG2 Full Stack Template

 This is a comprehensive template for getting jumpstarted with an integrated full stack environment, with a React Native frontend and a FastAPI/AG2 backend.
 It's great for creating projects quickly and testing/iterating.